Corporate - Other taxesLast reviewed - 03 June 2023

 When transferring new housing real estate, the real estate transfer tax (2%) does not apply if the transfer occurs within the next two years after an Occupancy Permit is issued.

 The transfer of securities is subject to a 5% WHT, and the tax rate on capital gain is 10%.
 The law establishes the application of a 5% WHT that will be applied by the buyer.
 The seller may accept the WHT as definitive or perform the calculation of the gain, apply the rate of 10%, and deduct the applied WHT.
 In case the WHT is superior, the taxpayer can choose to claim the return of payments made in excess.
+In certain cases, for transfers in which there is no capital gain, withholding at source does not take place, provided that certain conditions are met.

 |Sales price (a)||1,000|